powercodeacademy/phrg-local-development-env-setup/README.md

 1. Run `asdf install yarn 1.13.0`
 1. Check that everything worked by running `yarn -v`.
 This should output the version of Yarn you’re using (1.13.0).
 To list the versions of Yarn you have available, run `asdf list yarn`.

+## Step 10 - Configure default plugin versions

+todo

-## Step 10 - Install some Ruby gems
+## Step 11 - Install some Ruby gems

 Ruby gems are pre-written, stand-alone, chunks of code that have been made easily accessible to you.